As we continue to celebrate Women’s History Month, CLEO TV is recognizing change-makers!

 Join us for the entire month of March as we reveal some of our own favorite Black women, who are making change!

-Here’s to the unapologetic Black woman!
-Check out Nikole’s story, and let us know some of your favorite Black women change-makers!
+We love a trailblazer!
+Check out Rep. Pressley’s story, and let us know some of your favorite Black women change-makers!